facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

    "dependencies": {
 ```

-This configuration tells Codegen to look for specs files in the `specs` folder.
-It also instruct Codegen to only generate code for `modules` and to namespace the generated code as `AppSpecs`.
+This configuration tells Codegen to look for spec files in the `specs` folder.
+It also instructs Codegen to only generate code for `modules` and to namespace the generated code as `AppSpecs`.

 ## 3. Write the Native Code

-Writing a C++ Turbo Native Module allow you to share the code between Android an iOS.
+Writing a C++ Turbo Native Module allows you to share the code between Android an iOS.
 Therefore we will be writing the code once, and we will look into what changes we need to apply to the platforms so that the C++ code can be picked up.

-1. Create a folder named `shared` at the same level of the `android` and `ios` folders.
+1. Create a folder named `shared` at the same level as the `android` and `ios` folders.
 2. Inside the `shared` folder, create a new file called `NativeSampleModule.h`.

    ```cpp title="shared/NativeSampleModule.h"